TEDOM: Road Technique

-In 2004, TEDOM's Bus Division started production of a low-floor city bus driven by a natural gas engine.
+In 2004, TEDOM's Bus Division started production of a low-floor city bus powered by a natural-gas engine.
 The company obtained the necessary know-how by buying the licence from the Italian manufacturer Mauri.
 Thus, in 2004 TEDOM became the third bus manufacturer in the Czech Republic after Karosa (Iveco Czech Republic since 2007) and SOR Libchavy.
 A new manufacturing plant was built in Třebíč in connection with these business activities.
 However, of the originally planned manufacture of a thousand pieces, the new manufacturing plant was able to produce no more than about 200 buses that were delivered mainly to the Czech Republic, Slovakia, Bulgaria, and Germany.
 Due to a lack of job orders, TEDOM decided to terminate bus production in January 2012.

 In 2006, TEDOM Truck s.r.o. was created as a subsidiary company to TEDOM.
 This company followed up on the production of LIAZ trucks.
 Specifically, the LIAZ 300 and LIAZ 400 model.
 The necessary know-how came associated with the acquisition of the Jablonec engine works plant.
 The company started to sell trucks under the new TEDOM name.
 The portfolio offered trucks driven by either a diesel engine (TEDOM-D) or a gas engine (TEDOM-G).
 However, in total, the company delivered a mere 19 units during its entire existence, only to end up in liquidation as decided in a general meeting in 2009.